tfpauly/privacy-proxy/draft-ietf-intarea-proxy-config.md

 Such cases are useful for informing clients of related proxies as a discovery method, with the assumption that the client already is aware of one proxy.
-Many historical methods of configuring a proxy only allow configuring a single FQDN hostname for the proxy.
-A client can attempt to fetch the PvD information from the well-known URI to learn the list of complete URIs that support non-default protocols, such as {{CONNECT-UDP}} and
+Many historical methods of configuring a proxy only allow configuring a single hostname and port for the proxy.
+A client can attempt to fetch the PvD information from the well-known URI to learn the list of complete URIs that support non-default protocols, such as {{?CONNECT-UDP}} and
-{{CONNECT-IP}}.
+{{?CONNECT-IP}}.

 ## Proxy dictionary keys